knocklabs/inbox-example-app/README.md

 By leveraging these hooks, the component loads and displays notifications from Knock, handles real-time updates, and provides filtering and viewing capabilities for the inbox.

+But inboxes often facilitate additional interactions with the messages, such as marking as read/unread, archiving/unarchiving, and even replying to comments.
+Let's look at how we can implement these features.

 ### Managing message status with knockClient

 In the `MessageDisplay` component, we utilize the `knockClient` through the `feed` prop to manage the status of messages.
 This includes marking messages as read/unread and archiving/unarchiving them.
 Here's how it's implemented:

 1. Receiving the feed prop:

-   The `MessageDisplay` component receives the `feed` object as a prop from its parent component:
+   The `MessageDisplay` component receives the `feed` object as a prop from its parent component as well as the current selected `item`:

    ```typescript:app/components/message-display.tsx
    export function MessageDisplay({